 City of Birmingham School is Birmingham City Council’s Pupil Referral Unit.
-The school has 8 specialised teaching centres across the City offering personalised educational programmes to pupils from 5 to 16.
-Our centres are spread across the city and broadly serve children from their local areas.
+The school has 7 specialised teaching campuses across the City offering personalised educational programmes to pupils from 5 to 16.
+Our campuses are spread across the city and broadly serve children from their local areas.

-Three of our centres, Ashbourne, Marywod and Minerva are specifically for primary aged pupils.
-Four centres, Kings, Link, Firsbrook and Millpool are for KS3 and KS4 pupils and Grove centre is our provision for only KS4 pupils.
+Two of our campuses, Ashbourne and Stratford Park are specifically for primary aged pupils.
+Three campuses, Link, Firsbrook and Millpool are for KS3 and KS4 pupils.
+Grove campus is our provision for KS3 pupils and Kings campus is for KS4.

 Our curriculum is broadly based on the national curriculum, with a range of experiences that our pupils may not have had the chance to undertake before.
 These include a weekly outdoor education programme, chess, camping trips and much more.